 - Debt Service: This is your monthly mortgage payment (principal + interest).
 In some cases, lenders will also factor in additional obligations (like existing property liens or secondary financing).

 - Vacancy and Reserve Requirements: Some lenders apply a vacancy rate (often around 5–10%) as a stress test.
-They want to see if the property can still cover the mortgage should occupancy temporarily drop.
+They want to see if the property can still cover the mortgage should occupancy temporarily drop under DSCR loan requirements.

 A property’s stabilized DSCR is especially important for multi-unit or commercial properties.
-Lenders want to verify that your asset will maintain its cash flow even during market shifts or economic downturns.
+Lenders want to verify that your asset will maintain its cash flow even during market shifts or economic downturns as part of DSCR loan requirements.

 Expert Quote